NHS 111 online coronavirus service at: 111.nhs.uk/covid-19

 5-6pm Ian 07795 170232

 or alternatively call 01491 571 201.
-The shop remains open currently (as of 31/03/2020) and only 2 customers are allowed in the store at any one time to adhere to social distancing rules.
+The shop remains open currently (as of 21/12/2020) and only 2 customers are allowed in the store at any one time to adhere to social distancing rules.
+Please check with them for Christmas opening hours.
 The Westside Fruit Shop, Clay Lane in Booker remains open with fresh fruit and vegetables and other supplies.

 Further, there are a group of Hambleden residents who are happy to be contacted by residences in the local area should you need assistance: